kyle-n/kyle-n.github.io/posts/svelte-5-runes-impressions.md

 The bit inside `$derived()`, `count * 2`, is a JavaScript [expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).
 Expressions evaluate to a value.

-This is fine for one-line expressions, but painful for calculating derived state with multiple steps.
+This is fine for short pieces of logic, but painful for calculating derived state with multiple steps.
 There's no way to split it up without using more than one `$derived` variable.
 I would love to be wrong about this.
 Please [let me know]({base}/contact) if I am.

 <script>
   import {base} from '$app/paths';